ignacioxd/pupil-remote-php/README.md

 ## Installation

-Package is available on [Packagist](http://packagist.org/packages/ignacioxd/pupil-remote-php), you can install it using [Composer](http://getcomposer.org).
+The package is available on [Packagist](http://packagist.org/packages/ignacioxd/pupil-remote-php), and you can install it using [Composer](http://getcomposer.org):

 ```shell
 composer require ignacioxd/pupil-remote-php